 - The properties directly adjoining the application site will be notified of an application by letter from the council and/or a notice will be posted on, or close to, the application site.
 These communications will contain details of the planning application proposal and information on where plans (and any supporting information) can be viewed.
 They will also explain how to make comments about the application. - For certain types of application, such as applications for major development, an advertisement will be placed in the local newspaper. - For certain types of planning applications, the council is also required to consult specific organisations and groups.
 A list of the statutory consultees, and details of the regulation requirements, is set out in Appendix B. - Occasionally, for larger proposals, the Council may decide to issue a press release to communicate proposals more widely.
-The need for this will be determined on a case-by-case basis. - 47 Applicants are also encouraged to engage in their own pre-application consultations with neighbours and/or the wider community prior to submitting a planning application.
+The need for this will be determined on a case-by-case basis. - For Council land sale applications, the Council as Local Planning Authority will consult specific ward members, properties directly adjoining and located opposite the land sale application site will be notified of an application by letter from the council and a notice will be posted on, or close to, the land sale application site.
+These communications will contain details of the Council land sale planning application proposal and information on where plans (and any supporting information) can be viewed.
+They will also explain how to make comments about the application. - 47 Applicants are also encouraged to engage in their own pre-application consultations with neighbours and/or the wider community prior to submitting a planning application.
 Further information on how to go about such community consultations can be sought from the Council's Development Management team. - 48 From time to time, planning applications are revised after they have been submitted.
 Often this is in response to concerns raised by council officers or matters raised in objections.
 In these cases, where considered necessary, the council will re-consult those people originally notified of the application in order for them to be given an opportunity to comment on the amended design.